Apply for a licence to place scaffolding or hoarding on the highway

 - erecting two separate scaffold structures at the same location (one licence for each structure)

-A licence costs £109.50.
+A licence costs for scaffolding license is £115 and for hoarding license is £114.
 We need at least five working days to process an application.
-In an emergency situation, we may grant a licence in less than five working days at a cost of £133.40.
+In an emergency situation, we may grant a licence in less than five working days at a cost of £141 per license.

 A licence is valid for 12 weeks.
 If you need to place the scaffolding or hoarding for a longer period, you will need to apply for a new licence before your current licence expires.